lilab-bcb/cumulus/docs/cumulus.rst

 	  - File
 	  - | Output file in h5ad format (output_name.h5ad).
 	    | To load this file in Python, you need to first install `Pegasus <https://pegasus.readthedocs.io/en/latest/installation.html>`_ on your local machine.
 Then use ``import pegasus as pg; data = pg.read_input('output_name.h5ad')`` in Python environment.
-	    | The log-normalized expression matrix is stored in ``data.X`` as a CSR-format sparse matrix, with cell-by-gene shape.
+	    | The log-normalized expression matrix is stored in ``data.X`` as a Scipy CSR-format sparse matrix, with cell-by-gene shape.
 	    | The ``obs`` field contains cell related attributes, including clustering results.
 	    | For example, ``data.obs_names`` records cell barcodes; ``data.obs['Channel']`` records the channel each cell comes from;
 	    | ``data.obs['n_genes']``, ``data.obs['n_counts']``, and ``data.obs['percent_mito']`` record the number of expressed genes, total UMI count, and mitochondrial rate for each cell respectively;